-Our Secretarial Audit Report for the financial year ended 31st March, 2022 of even date is to be read along with this letter.
+Our Secretarial Audit Report for the financial year ended 31st March, 2023 of even date is to be read along with this letter.

 - Maintenance of secretarial record is the responsibility of the management of the company.
 Our responsibility is limited to expressing an opinion on existence of adequate board process and compliance management system, commensurate to the size of the company, based on the secretarial records as shown to us during the said audit and also based on the information furnished to us by the officers and agents of the company during the said audit. - 2.
 We have followed the audit practices and processes as were appropriate, to the best of our understanding, to obtain reasonable assurance about the correctness of the contents of the secretarial records.
 The verification was done on test basis to check as to whether correct facts are reflected in secretarial records.
 We believe that the processes and practices, we followed, provide a reasonable basis for our opinion.
-The said audit has been conducted through information technology medium in the best possible manner. - 3.
-We have not verified the correctness and appropriateness of financial records and books of accounts of the Company. - 4.
-Where ever required, we have obtained the management representation about the compliance of laws, rules and regulations and happening of events etc. and we have relied on such representation, in forming our opinion. - 5.
+We have not verified the correctness and appropriateness of financial records and books of accounts of the Company. - Where ever required, we have obtained the management representation about the compliance of laws, rules and regulations and happening of events etc. and we have relied on such representation, in forming our opinion. - 2.
 The compliance of the provisions of corporate and other applicable laws, rules, regulations, standards is the responsibility of management.
 Our examination was limited to the verification of compliance procedures on test basis.
-We would not be liable for any business decision or any consequences arising thereof, made on the basis of our report. - 6.
-The Secretarial Audit Report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness or accuracy with which the management has conducted the affairs of the company.
+We would not be liable for any business decision or any consequences arising thereof, made on the basis of our report. - The Secretarial Audit Report is neither an assurance as to the future viability of the company nor of the efficacy or effectiveness or accuracy with which the management has conducted the affairs of the company.